nehcgnak/CrackingMachineLearningInterview/README.md

         one quantitative dependent variable.
 The independent variable should have at least three levels (i.e. at least three different groups or categories)

-#### How would you define dimentionality reduction? why we use dimentionality reduction?
+#### How would you define dimentionality reduction?
+Why we use dimentionality reduction?
         Dimensionality reduction or dimension reduction is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
 Approaches can be divided into feature selection and feature extraction.